 11. What Should I Do If My Nest Thermostat Isn't Compatible?

 Nest thermostats can be integrated with most HVAC systems.
-The maker of Nest, Google, offers a compatibility tool that presents a few questions related to your location and existing setup to learn which Nest model would be compatible with your system.
+The maker of Nest, Google, has an online compatibility checker that shares questions concerning your location and existing setup to learn which Nest model works with your system.

-If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Troy.
-Technicians with the proper experience can assess your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in Troy.
+An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 You can achieve this by disabling the settings in a series of steps: